devsaurus/nodemcu-vncserver/README.md

 ```

 ### Pixel color
 Clients can request a variety of pixel encoding formats.
-They boil down to the definition how many values for the red, green, and blue components are available and where they are located inside the encoded item.
+They boil down to the definition of how many values for the red, green, and blue components are available and where they are located inside the transmitted pixel info.

-The server provides this information from the initial handshaking process as variables to the user script:
+The server stores the client's definitions during the initial handshaking process and provides them as variables to the user script:
 - `vncsrv.red_max` maximum red value
 - `vncsrv.green_max` maximum green value
 - `vncsrv.blue_max` maximum blue value